🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 📋 How to switch:

-1. Export your data from Google Sheets or Glide’s data editor
+1. Export your data from Google Sheets as a CSV or use SheetBridge to connect sheets to Adalo

-3. Import your data into Adalo’s built-in database and rebuild your screens using Adalo’s drag-and-drop builder
+3. Import your data and rebuild your app screens using Adalo’s drag-and-drop builder

 Final Verdict